Key Specs of Maruti Ignis

 Ignis Latest Update

-Maruti Ignis Facelift Price & Variants: The Ignis facelift is available in four variants: Sigma, Delta, Zeta and Alpha.
-Prices range from Rs 4.89 lakh to Rs 7.19 lakh (ex-showroom Delhi).
+Maruti Ignis Price: The Ignis is priced from Rs 4.95 lakh to Rs 7.36 lakh (ex-showroom Delhi).

 Maruti Ignis Features: The Ignis comes with LED projector headlamps with daytime running lamps, 15-inch alloy wheels, 7-inch touchscreen infotainment system (with Apple CarPlay, Android Auto and Navigation), and automatic climate control.